NEONScience/NEON-stream-discharge/shinyApp/neonStageQPlot/README.md

 The continuous Discharge graph represents the predicted continuous discharge from sensor-based surface water pressure and stage-discharge.
-User can perform the following on this graph: \* Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop. \* Toggle lines and data points on the graph ON an OFF by clicking their on their representation in the legend \* Change scales between linear and log by clicking either buttons \* Switch tabs to view the rating curve plot
+User can perform the following on this graph:

+-   Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop.

+-   Toggle lines and data points on the graph ON an OFF by clicking their on their representation in the legend

+-   Change scales between linear and log by clicking either buttons

+-   Switch tabs to view the rating curve plot

 **Stage-Discharge Rating Curve(s) Plot**

 The rating curve graph plots the relationship between Stage and Discharge.
-User can perform the following on this graph: \* Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop. \* Toggle lines and data points on the graph ON an OFF by clicking their on their representation in the legend \* Change scales between linear and log by clicking either buttons \* Switch tabs to view the continuous discharge plot
+User can perform the following on this graph:

+-   Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop.

+-   Toggle lines and data points on the graph ON an OFF by clicking their on their representation in the legend.

+-   Change scales between linear and log by clicking either buttons.

+-   Switch tabs to view the continuous discharge plot.

 <!-- ****** Acknowledgements ****** -->